Benefits for people of working age: rates and thresholds

 Couple (both aged over 18) £114.85 weekly

-People entitled to Pension credit should claim this instead of Income support.
+People who have reached State pension age should claim Pension credit instead of Income support.